buildbuddy-rules/rules_claude/README.md

 # rules_claude

-Bazel rules for running Claude Code prompts as build actions.
-Built on top of [tools_claude](https://github.com/buildbuddy-rules/tools_claude).

-If you want a hermetic Claude Code toolchain that you can use to write your own rules, see [tools_claude](https://github.com/buildbuddy-rules/tools_claude).
+Bazel rules for running Claude Code prompts as build & test actions.
+Built on top of [tools_claude](https://github.com/buildbuddy-rules/tools_claude), a hermetic, cross-platform Claude Code toolchain that you can use to write your own ruleset.

 ## Setup